The Elasticity of Quantitative Investment: Elasticity of Quantitative Investment

-For the 47 exogenous predictors, such as investment and profitability that are not a function of price, $\partial \udot{z}_{i,k,t} / \partial \log(p_{i,t}) = 0$.
-The other predictors affect the demand elasticity, because the portfolio weights change as prices change, as discussed in Section \ref{sec:elasticity}.
+For the predictors that are not a function of prices, which I refer to as exogenous predictors, these derivatives are zero (i.e., $\partial {z}_{i,k,t} / \partial \log(p_{i,t}) = 0$).
+The other predictors affect the demand elasticity, because the portfolio weights change as prices change.
 In other words, every asset's elasticity is a function of how much portfolio weights change as prices change (e.g., a valuation ratio like book-to-market changing as prices change) and how much the statistical arbitrageur invests according to that predictor (e.g., how much they invest in value stocks).

-In the Appendices \ref{subsec:derivative_details} - \ref{subsec:bpz_derivs}, I show the closed form solution for the elasticity of each model.
+In Appendix \ref{app:stat_arb_derivs}, I show the closed form solution for the elasticity of each model.
 For the two random forest based models, $f(Z_t)$ is discontinuous, and I describe in the Appendix how the derivatives are numerically calculated.

-For the BPZ$_L$, BSV, DGU, and the KNS portfolios, linear predictor portfolios are used as the $f(\cdot)$ function, which are defined as $f(Z_t) = \breve Z_t$.
-This scales the portfolio weights such that the relevant factor returns are $F_{t+1} = f(Z_t)' r_{t+1} = \breve Z_t' r_{t+1}$.
-The models are described in detail in Appendix \ref{app:stat_arbs}.
-I describe both the portfolio collapse methods used to create $b$, and as well as the portfolio weight functions $f(Z_t)$.